Vicious Fun: Plot

 In 1983 Minnesota, serial killer Phil targets Carrie outside a motel.
-Carrie surprises Phil by suddenly stabbing him in his throat once he locks her inside his car.
+Carrie surprises Phil by suddenly stabbing him to death once he locks her inside his car.
 Joel, a film critic for the horror magazine Vicious Fanatics, interviews B-movie director Jack Portwood.
-Joel tells Jack his idea for a film about a serial killing taxicab driver.
+Joel tells Jack his idea for a film about a serial-killing taxicab driver.
 At home, Joel sees his roommate Sarah, who he has an unrequited crush on, being dropped off by her new boyfriend Bob.
 Jealous of Bob and anxious for insight into Sarah, Joel follows Bob to a Chinese restaurant where they engage in conversation at the bar.
-Unaware of Joel’s true identity, Bob speaks disparagingly about Sarah’s pitiable roommate before sticking Joel with their tab and leaving with another woman.
+Unaware of Joel’s true identity, Bob speaks disparagingly about Sarah’s pitiable roommate before leaving with another woman and sticking Joel with their tab.

-Joel continues getting drunk, stumbles into a supply closet, and passes out.
+Joel gets drunk, stumbles into a supply closet, and passes out.
 The restaurant locks up for the night.
-When he recovers, Joel wanders back into the dining room where Zachary leads a 12-step meeting for Carrie, Fritz, Mike, and Hideo.
+When he recovers, Joel wanders back into the dining room where Zachary is leading a meeting for Carrie, Fritz, Mike, and Hideo.
 The group mistakes Joel for Phil.
-Sensing danger if they realize he isn’t supposed to be there, Joel plays along.
-Joel gradually realizes he is stuck in a self-help meeting for serial killers.
-Joel uses his movie idea about a killer cab driver in an attempt to blend in.
-Joel discovers Bob is also a serial killer when Bob returns for the meeting.
-Bob pokes holes in Joel’s killer cab driver claims until everyone realizes Joel isn’t Phil.
+Joel gradually realizes he is stuck in a self-help group for serial killers, so he plays along, using his movie pitch about a killer cab driver to blend in.
+He discovers Bob is also a serial killer when Bob arrives for the meeting late.
+Bob pokes holes in Joel’s killer cab driver claims, revealing that Joel isn’t Phil.

-The killers argue over how to handle their interloper.
-When Zachary asserts too much authority, Mike, Bob, and Fritz kill him.
+The killers argue over how to handle the interloper.
+When Zachary tries to assert authority, Mike, Hideo, and Fritz kill him.
 Carrie uses the opportunity to lock herself and Joel inside the kitchen.
 Carrie reveals she belongs to a secret organization and is on a mission to assassinate serial killers.
 Fritz tries getting inside the kitchen through an exterior door, but Carrie cuts off his fingers.
-Hideo sneaks into the kitchen through an overhead vent, but Joel plays possum so Carrie can sneak up from behind and strangle Hideo with Phil’s intestines.
+Hideo sneaks into the kitchen through an overhead vent, but Carrie strangles him with Phil’s intestines.
 Bob finds Joel’s driver’s license and discovers he is Sarah’s roommate.
 Bob taunts Joel by threatening to kill Sarah.
-Joel tells Carrie about his crush and how he followed Bob to learn more about his relationship with Sarah.
-Carrie points out that Joel should reexamine his own stalker-like behavior.
+Joel tells Carrie about his crush and how he followed Bob to learn about his relationship with Sarah.
+Carrie suggests that Joel should reexamine his own stalker-like behavior.
 Without consulting Carrie, Joel pulls the fire alarm.
-Carrie warns Joel that the cops won’t save them like he thinks they will.
+Carrie warns Joel that the cops won’t save them.
 Bob calls 911 to frame Carrie as a dangerous threat.
 Bob, Mike, and Fritz then flee the scene.
-The police arrive and arrest Carrie and Joel upon finding the dead bodies.
+The police arrive, find the dead bodies, and arrest Carrie and Joel.